Ghar Ek Mandir (film)

-Ghar Ek Mandir is a 1984 Indian Hindi-language drama film directed by K.Bapaiah, starring Shashi Kapoor, Mithun Chakraborty, Ranjeeta, Moushumi Chatterjee, Shakti Kapoor, Kader Khan, and Raj Kiran.
+Ghar Ek Mandir is a 1984 Indian Hindi-language drama film directed by K.Bapaiah, starring Shashi Kapoor, Mithun Chakraborty, Ranjeeta, Moushumi Chatterjee, Shakti Kapoor, Suresh Oberoi, Kader Khan, and Raj Kiran.
 The film was remade in Tamil as Anni, starring Mohan and Saritha.

 Plot

 A joint family consisting of three brothers – Prem (Shashi Kapoor), Vijay (Raj Kiran) and Ravi (Mithun Chakraborty) and Prem's wife Laxmi Moushumi Chatterjee lead a happy life – and consider their home a temple of love.
 However, destiny has other plans for them and Prem gets killed.
 Seth Dharampal (Kader Khan) goes all out to cheat them.
 Will Laxmi and Ravi be able to save their home?
 How do they thwart Seth Dharampal's evil intentions?